-Dr. Halley Pontes is a clinical psychologist in Portugal and currently works as a lecturer in psychology at Nottingham Trent University (UK), where he is a member of the Department of Psychology and The International Gaming Research Unit (IGRU), which is led by Dr. Mark Griffiths, a pioneer and one of the founders of the technological addictions field.
-Dr. Pontes is a Chartered Psychologist (CPsychol) member of the British Psychological Society (BPS) and Associate Member of the Portuguese Clinical Psychology Society (SPPC).
+Dr. Halley Pontes is a clinical psychologist in Portugal and currently works as a lecturer and researcher in the division of psychology at the school of medicine and faculty of health at the University of Tasmania (Australia).
+He is the director of The International Cyberpsychology and Addictions Research Laboratory (iCARL).
+Prior to joining the University of Tasmania, Dr. Pontes worked at the Nottingham Trent University (UK), where he was a member of the Department of Psychology and The International Gaming Research Unit (IGRU), which is led by Dr. Mark Griffiths, a pioneer and one of the founders of the technological addictions field.
+Dr. Pontes is a Chartered Psychologist (CPsychol) member of the British Psychological Society (BPS), a member (MAPS) of the Australian Psychological Society, and Associate Member of the Portuguese Clinical Psychology Society (SPPC).

 Dr. Pontes has been educated in a number of countries.
 More specifically, he obtained his BSc in Psychology (2011) and MSc in Clinical Psychology (2013) at the Instituto Superior de Psicologia Aplicada (ISPA-IU) (Lisbon, Portugal).
 His MSc thesis represented the first Internet addiction study in Portugal.
 He has finished his PhD thesis in Behavioral Addictions in August 2016 at Nottingham Trent University (Nottingham, United Kingdom) and his Doctor of Philosophy degree (PhD) was awarded on the 23rd of March 2017.
 His doctoral thesis comprised several studies on both Internet addiction and video game addiction where he investigated in greater detail the effects of these two addictions on mental health in more than 4,000 individuals across the globe.